python/devguide/pullrequest.rst

 Preparation
 '''''''''''

-When creating a patch for submission, there are several things that you should do to help ensure that your patch is accepted.
+When creating a pull request for submission, there are several things that you should do to help ensure that your pull request is accepted.

 First, make sure to follow Python's style guidelines.
 For Python code you should follow :PEP:`8`, and for C code you should follow :PEP:`7`.
-If you have one or two discrepancies those can be fixed by the core developer who commits your patch.
-But if you have systematic deviations from the style guides your patch will be put on hold until you fix the formatting issues.
+If you have one or two discrepancies those can be fixed by the core developer who merges your pull request.
+But if you have systematic deviations from the style guides your pull request will be put on hold until you fix the formatting issues.

 Second, be aware of backwards-compatibility considerations.
-While the core developer who eventually handles your patch will make the final call on whether something is acceptable, thinking about backwards-compatibility early will help prevent having your patch rejected on these grounds.
-Put yourself in the shoes of someone whose code will be broken by the change(s) introduced by the patch.
+While the core developer who eventually handles your pull request will make the final call on whether something is acceptable, thinking about backwards-compatibility early will help prevent having your pull request rejected on these grounds.
+Put yourself in the shoes of someone whose code will be broken by the change(s) introduced by the pull request.
 It is quite likely that any change made will break someone's code, so you need to have a good reason to make a change as you will be forcing someone to update their code.
 (This obviously does not apply to new classes or functions; new arguments should be optional and have default values which maintain the existing behavior.)
 If in doubt, have a look at :PEP:`387` or :ref:`discuss <communication>` the issue with experienced developers.

-Third, make sure you have proper tests to verify your patch works as expected.
-Patches will not be accepted without the proper tests!
+Third, make sure you have proper tests to verify your pull request works as expected.
+Pull requests will not be accepted without the proper tests!

 Fourth, make sure the entire test suite :ref:`runs <runtests>` **without failure** because of your changes.
 It is not sufficient to only run whichever